-Halibut is a lean white fish that’s firm and flaky with mild flavor.
-The biggest challenge in preparing halibut is avoid overcooking it.
+Halibut is a lean white fish that’s firm and flaky with a mild flavor.
+The biggest challenge in preparing halibut is that it’s so easy to be overcooked.
 There is a very short window of the perfect doneness with traditional methods like grilling, pan-searing and baking.
 Even slightly overcooked halibut can be dry and chewy!

-Enter sous vide – a French cooking technique eliminates short windows of time for perfect doneness.
+Enter sous vide!
+It’s a French cooking technique that eliminates short windows of time for perfect doneness.
 The food is vacuum-sealed in a bag and then cooked to a very precise temperature in a water bath.
 If you are new to sous vide, here is a sous vide cooking guide that you’ll find everything you need to know.

 This is the best way to cook halibut, and you will get the perfectly tender and flavorful fish every time!
-All you need is Sous Vide Immersion Circulators and some zip-lock bags.
+All you need is a Sous Vide Immersion Circulator and some zip-lock bags.